sequentech/documentation/docs/advanced-elections/election-creation.md

 specific voter authentication configuration and census of voters.
 2. **Add the voter census**: The voter census data is added to the just registered AuthEvent.
-3. **Register the Election**: The election is registed in `agora-elections`, the ballot box API.
+3. **Register the Election**: The election is registed in `ballot-box`, the ballot box API.

-When an election is registered in `agora-elections`, the election public keys and private are not yet created and no communication with the election authorities has happened yet.
+When an election is registered in `ballot-box`, the election public keys and private are not yet created and no communication with the election authorities has happened yet.
 At this stage, the election configuration can be modified later on.